-For Messrs.
-Ziegler, Moriarty, Peyree and Salvage, "Cause" means, as determined in the sole discretion of LendingTree, the willful or gross neglect by the executive of the material duties required by the Mr. Sharma's employment with LendingTree or any misconduct deemed by LendingTree to be detrimental to the interest of LendingTree or any of its divisions, subsidiaries, affiliates or employees.
+For Ms. Olmstead and Messrs.
+Ziegler, Moriarty, Peyree and Totman, "Cause" means, as determined in the sole discretion of LendingTree, or any misconduct deemed by LendingTree to be detrimental to the interest of LendingTree or any of its divisions, subsidiaries, affiliates or employees.
 For the purposes of this plan, such misconduct includes, but is not limited to (i) embezzlement, fraud, or theft; (ii) conviction of, or entry of a plea of guilty or nolo contendere to, a crime that constitutes a felony or other crime involving moral turpitude; (iii) breach of fiduciary duty; (iv) personal dishonesty that is, or could reasonably be expected to be, materially injurious to LendingTree; (v) a violation of any applicable policy, code, or standard of ethics of LendingTree; (vi) excessive and unexcused absenteeism unrelated to a disability; (vii) competing with LendingTree while employed by LendingTree; and (viii) violating the terms of any restrictive covenant with LendingTree, including without limitation any non-compete, non-solicitation, or confidentiality obligation.

-(3) For Mr. Lebda, "Good Reason" means the occurrence of any of the following without Mr. Lebda's written consent: (i) a material adverse change in his title at LendingTree, duties for LendingTree, operational authorities or reporting responsibilities as they relate to his position as Chairman and Chief Executive Officer of LendingTree from those in effect immediately following the date of his agreement, excluding for this purpose any such change that is an isolated and inadvertent action not taken in bad faith and that is remedied by LendingTree promptly after receipt of notice thereof given by Mr. Lebda (and it will be considered a material adverse change if immediately following a Change of Control Mr. Lebda is not the chief executive officer of the ultimate parent entity of the combined or surviving entity resulting from such Change of Control), (ii) a material reduction in his annual base salary, (iii) a relocation of his principal place of business more than 25 miles from the Charlotte, North Carolina metropolitan area, or (iv) a material breach by LendingTree of his agreement, excluding for this purpose any such action that is an isolated and inadvertent action not taken in bad faith and that is remedied by LendingTree promptly after receipt of notice thereof given by Mr. Lebda.
+- (3) For Mr. Lebda, "Good Reason" means the occurrence of any of the following without Mr. Lebda's written consent: (i) a material adverse change in his title at LendingTree, duties for LendingTree, operational authorities or reporting responsibilities as they relate to his position as Chairman and Chief Executive Officer of LendingTree from those in effect immediately following the date of his agreement, excluding for this purpose any such change that is an isolated and inadvertent action not taken in bad faith and that is remedied by LendingTree promptly after receipt of notice thereof given by Mr. Lebda (and it will be considered a material adverse change if immediately following a Change of Control Mr. Lebda is not the chief executive officer of the ultimate parent entity of the combined or surviving entity resulting from such Change of Control), (ii) a material reduction in his annual base salary, (iii) a relocation of his principal place of business more than 25 miles from the Charlotte, North Carolina metropolitan area, or (iv) a material breach by LendingTree of his agreement, excluding for this purpose any such action that is an isolated and inadvertent action not taken in bad faith and that is remedied by LendingTree promptly after receipt of notice thereof given by Mr. Lebda. - (4) For Mr. Lebda, "Disability" means a condition, resulting from bodily injury or disease, that renders, and for a six consecutive month period has rendered, him unable to perform substantially the duties pertaining to his employment with LendingTree.
+A return to work of less than 14 consecutive days would not be considered an interruption in his six consecutive months of disability.
+Disability will be determined by LendingTree on the basis of medical evidence satisfactory to LendingTree. - (5) These amounts represent the hypothetical payments Mr. Moriarty could receive had he been employed at the Company on December 31, 2023.
+However, these amounts are inapplicable as Mr. Moriarty was ineligible for these benefits on December 31, 2023 because his employment with the Company ended on July 31, 2023.
+The amounts Mr. Moriarty actually received following his departure from the Company are described in the "All Other Compensation Table" on page 39.